 Do you have a favorite Dr. Seuss book?
 One that I remember reading again and again as a child is Yertle the Turtle.
-I was so glad to find my kids love this story too!
-They wanted an activity to go with the book, and when we added yet another egg carton to our craft items, this Yertle the Turtle activity was born!
+I was so glad to discover that my kids love this story too.
+They wanted an activity to go with the book, and pretty soon, this Yertle the Turtle activity was born.

 To create your own Yertle the Turtle math game, you will need:

 - Construction paper (We chose green and brown, but your child may choose another color.)